 First posted May 2013

-In the United States, the vast majority of flavoring substances are added to food consistent with the requirements of the GRAS (“generally recognized as safe”) provision in the statute that governs the safety and labeling of foods, the Federal Food, Drug, and Cosmetic Act (“FFDCA”).
-The primary route to regulatory authority to use flavor ingredients in the U.S. is the FEMA GRAS program for flavor ingredients with GRAS determinations made by the independent FEMA Expert Panel.
+The Flavor and Extract Manufacturers Association of the United States (FEMA) has for more than 50 years sponsored an extensive program, the FEMA GRAS program, to assure the safety of flavor ingredients added to food through state-of-the-art safety evaluations conducted by the FEMA Expert Panel.
+The Expert Panel operates under the authority of the GRAS (“generally recognized as safe”) provision in the statute that governs the safety and labeling of foods, the Federal Food, Drug, and Cosmetic Act (“FFDCA”).
+The primary route to regulatory authority to use flavor ingredients in the U.S. for addition to food is the GRAS determinations made by the FEMA Expert Panel.

 Vaping-Associated Lung Injuries